What is Financial Forensics In Divorce?

 - Investigating Fraud: In cases where there is suspected financial fraud—such as falsifying income or hiding transactions—a forensic can investigate and provide expert testimony.

-1. When is Financial Forensics Necessary in Divorce?
+When Is Financial Forensics Necessary In Divorce?

-While not every divorce requires a financial forensic expert, certain red flags may indicate the need for financial forensics:
+While not every divorce requires a financial forensic expert, certain red flags may indicate the need for financial forensics.

 - One spouse controls all the finances: When one party has exclusive control over the couple’s financial affairs, there may be concerns about transparency.
 This is especially true if the other spouse is left in the dark regarding major financial decisions.